sketchplatform/ugriders.github.io/_posts/2017-02-25-UGRID_F17-Movies.md

 author: Vincent Lee
 ---

-In this meeting we will start our analysis on cinematic entertainment.
-The global movie industry earns billions of dollars each and every year.
-A large percentage of the population watches a movie every month.
-Forecasts show that the revenue money and expected numbers of moviemakers will only go up.
-This is a good opportunity to make predictions and perform a sales or marketing analysis.
-Although, the number of people watching movies at home have swayed by streamlining technology such as Netflix.
-You can never replace the experience for watching movies on the big screen with your friends at the theaters.

-##### We will also be going over the following:
+Hello everyone, in this meeting we will start our data analysis on the movie industry.
+The global cinematic industry earns several billions of dollars each and every year.
+A large percentage of the population still watches movies every month.
+Forecasters show that the revenue money and expected numbers of viewership will only go up by 2020.
+This is a good opportunity for the ugriders to create machine learning predictions and perform a sales/marketing analysis.
+Although, the number of people watching movies at home have become streamlined by technology such as Netflix.
+You can never replace the experience of watching movies on the big screen with your friends at the theaters.
+We will also be going over the following:
 - *Wrap up the HR analytics dataset*: If you want to showcase your work please email us back.
 - *Prepare for Datafest*: We want everyone to form teams, socialize, and answer questions about Datafest.
 - *Schedule tentative plans*: Polling for mock datafest date, do we want Sunday classes for beginners, and the recruitment of officers.